-Natural service is the easiest and most common breeding system.
-Most hobby operations have a low doe:buck ratio (5:1) because of multiple breeds and different bloodlines.
-Bucks have a strong libido and can breed far more does than this, although as they get older, and especially during the off-season, they are less efficient.
+Natural service is the easiest and most common breeding system for goats.
+Most hobby operations have a low buck:doe ratio (1:5) because of multiple breeds and different bloodlines.
+Bucks have a strong libido and can breed far more does than this (up to 1:50), although as they get older, and especially during the off-season, they are less efficient.

-Semen can be collected for AI in an artificial vagina or with an electroejaculator.
-Most bucks will mount a doe in estrus and ejaculate; with training they can ejaculate year round and even mount wethers.
-Older bucks are often reluctant to breed does that have had estrus induced outside the normal breeding season; therefore, collections are more successful when young bucks are used.
-The optimal sperm concentrations depend on the individual buck and production settings but should be ~200–400 million/mL to account for an approximate 50% death and damage rate during semen processing and thawing.
-There is no legislation or industry-wide standard in North America that governs the collection, processing, and sale of frozen semen, but country-specific legislations should be reviewed and followed before exporting semen.
+Semen can be collected for insemination in an artificial vagina or with an electroejaculator.
+Most bucks will mount a doe in estrus and ejaculate; with training they can ejaculate year-round and even mount wethers.
+The optimal sperm concentrations to freeze semen depend on the individual buck and production settings, though they should be ~200–400 million/mL to account for an approximate 50% death and damage rate during semen processing and thawing.
+Semen should be centrifuged if an egg yolk extender is used because of interactions with seminal plasma secretions that have toxic effects on spermatozoa.
+Non-egg yolk extenders are available and preferred by many for semen freezing in bucks to minimize semen losses that occur with centrifugation.
+There is no legislation or industry-wide standard in North America that governs the collection, processing, and sale of frozen semen; however, country-specific legislation should be reviewed and followed if exporting semen.